The atmosphere and environment of Sheffield really stood out to me - I really enjoy studying here!

 How have you found studying on the History BA programme and in Sheffield more generally as a non-UK student?

-The education system in the UK is different from what I am accustomed to.
+The education system in UK is different from what I am accustomed to.
 I found the transition quite challenging when I first started the History BA programme.
 However, I found that throughout the course I gradually became more interested in world history, and this inspired me.
 Experiencing new culture is interesting, and I have had the opportunity to do so through the different friends I've made here.
 I can learn new things each day because of the mix of culture and diversity here.

 What advice would you give international students considering history study at the University of Sheffield?

 First of all, never consider yourself as an outsider, you will learn so much more by talking to people, doing so made me more vocal and outgoing.
 I became much more comfortable and simultaneously improved my speaking skills.
-Besides that, it is important to step out of your comfort zone.
+Besides that, it is important to step out your comfort zone.
 By joining different societies and events held by the department and Students Union, you can meet a different range of people and build genuine friendships with people who share the same interest.